 nmrshiftdb2 is a NMR database (web database) for organic structures and their nuclear magnetic resonance (nmr) spectra.
 It allows for spectrum prediction (13C, 1H and other nuclei) as well as for searching spectra, structures and other properties.
-Last not least, it features peer-reviewed submission of datasets by its users.
 The nmrshiftdb2 software is open source, the data is published under an open content license.
-Please consult the documentation for more detailed information. nmrshiftdb2 is the continuation of the NMRShiftDB project with additional data and bugfixes and changes in the software.
+The core of nmrshitdb2 are fully assigned spectra with raw data and peak lists (we have pure peak lists as well).
+Those datasets are peer reviewed by a board of reviewers.
+The project is supported by a scientific advisory board. nmrshiftdb2 is part of the NFDI4Chem initiative and will provide a component for a curated repository there.
+Please consult the documentation for more detailed information.

 News about nmrshiftdb2